mehmetkeskinjs/meme-generator/README.md

 # Meme Generator

 You can create your own meme with this small project.
-Built with Vite, React, and Tailwind CSS.
+Built with Vite, React, Fetch and Tailwind CSS.

 ![This is an image](/src/assets/meme-generator.png)

 ## Features

-- Gets a meme image
+- Gets a meme image from api
 - Allows you to create memes with text
 - Responsive design that adjusts to different screen sizes

 ## Requirements

 - Node.js and npm (or yarn)
 - Vite

 ## Installation

 1. Clone the repository and navigate to the project directory:

 ```sh